Exchron/exchron-gb/README.md

+## IMPORTANT: Due to time limitations, the README.md file provides an AI generated summary of the project.
+For detailed instructions and methodology please check back later or refer to the https://docs.exchronai.earth

 # Exoplanet Prediction Using Gradient Boosting

 This project builds a machine learning model to predict whether a Kepler Object of Interest (KOI) is likely to be an exoplanet candidate using gradient boosting classifier.
 The model outputs probabilities for both candidate and non-candidate classifications and includes comprehensive hyperparameter tuning for optimal performance.